“Anger is never without a reason, but seldom with a good one.”

 Your boundaries have been violated in some way.

-Ongoing anger and resentment are signs of poor boundaries, and they simmer below the surface like a low-grade fever.
+Ongoing anger and resentment can be signs of poor boundaries when they simmer below the surface like a low-grade fever.
 Often, people suppress anger because it’s commonly considered an unacceptable emotion.
-But it usually comes bearing some important message that needs to be recognized, spoken and resolved.
+But anger usually comes bearing some important message that needs to be recognized, spoken, and resolved.

 Anger is a powerful and energizing emotion, and not a pleasant one.
 The energy it carries makes it difficult to control.
 But it’s actually a beneficial emotion because it tells us something isn’t right.
 Anger tells us that a line has been crossed.
 For example, it may tell us that we feel disrespected, taken for granted, lied to, taken advantage of, or that some need is not being met.